-From its acquisition in 2008 to 2011, the Company completed property-wide reconnaissance stream sediment sampling and prospecting, geological mapping and a limited induced polarization and diamond drilling of three holes at the NTP prospect in 2010.
+From its acquisition between 2008 and 2011, the Company completed property-wide reconnaissance stream sediment sampling and prospecting, geological mapping and a limited induced polarization and diamond drilling program of three holes at the NTP prospect.
 These drill holes returned approximately 300 ppm copper from the top to end of the holes and are thought to indicate proximity to a large mineralized system.
-The geology also suggests that younger phases of the Guichon batholith underlie the area which supports potential for new deposits to be found.
-On May 4th 2012 the Company announced that twelve stream sediment samples returned strongly positive values of copper, underlain by north to northwest trending fault structures that are sub-parallel to, or splay off the Lornex fault; the Lornex fault extends southward from the giant Valley and Lornex deposits and is an important structure in the Highland Valley copper district.
-On May 27th 2013, the Company announced results from geology, prospecting and a property-wide airborne magnetic and radiometric geophysical survey conducted in 2012.
+The geology also suggests that younger phases of the Guichon batholith underlie the area which are associated with other deposits in the district and supports potential for new deposits to be found.
+The Lornex fault extends southward from the giant Valley and Lornex deposits and within and adjacent the West Valley property; it is an important structure that forms part of the giant Lornex and Valley deposits to the north.
 On October 8, 2013, the Company announced it has acquired an additional 18 mineral claims totaling 22.5 square kilometres.
+During 2014 and early 2015, geological work was conducted on the West Valley property in particular around the Fir prospect.

-Both Zone 1 and 2 are new copper deposit discoveries in which clear resource potential exists that are 6.5 km from a currently producing open pit at the adjacent HVC mine.
+Both Zone 1 and 2 are new copper deposit discoveries for which clear resource potential exists and are 6.5 km from a currently-producing open pit (the adjacent HVC mine).
 Other prospects on the Rateria and West Valley properties contain positive copper values in stream sediment, soil and rock, and positive geophysical and geological data to support the potential for additional porphyry copper deposits.
 The Company's Highland Valley properties have attracted interest from a number of companies for potential investment or JV, and a number of property tours were conducted.